Terms - and alternatives

 3. Explain your decisions and suggest better alternatives where

-human beings, human race, people, humankind, humans
+human beings, human race, people, humans

 achievements, our achievements